yeosu623/yeosu623.github.io/_posts/2023-09-26-computer-architecture-chatper1-computer-abstractions-and-technology.markdown

+Now, let's see how the performance can be calculated.

-Performance is defined as :
+- Performance is defined as :

 <img src="https://github.com/yeosu623/yeosu623.github.io/assets/72304945/85ed1ba9-f33f-429d-8e9d-fff9a3b37e08" alt="image" style="zoom: 50%;" />